olirice/nebulo/README.md

 [Reflect](https://en.wikipedia.org/wiki/Reflection_(computer_programming)) a highly performant [GraphQL](https://graphql.org/learn/) API from an existing [PostgreSQL](https://www.postgresql.org/) database.

 Nebulo is a python library for building GraphQL APIs on top of PostgreSQL.
-It has a command line interface for reflecting databases wtih 0 code or can be added to existing [SQLAlchemy](https://www.sqlalchemy.org/) projects.
+It has a command line interface for reflecting databases with 0 code or can be added to existing [SQLAlchemy](https://www.sqlalchemy.org/) projects.

 ## TL;DR